The views of this article are the perspective of the author and may not be reflective of Confessions of the Professions.

 Sample of reported job titles:

-Global Logistics Analyst, Logistics Analyst, Supply Chain Analyst
+Global Logistics Analyst, Logistics Analyst, Logistics Management Analyst, Material Supply Planner, Supply Chain Analyst, Transportation Analyst

 - Maintain databases of logistics information.